 Note:

-2. Earthlings: by Joaquin Phoenix and Shaun Monson (2005); Amazon Prime Rental and You Tube
+2. Earthlings: by Joaquin Phoenix and Shaun Monson (2005); Amazon Prime Rental and You Tube (Trailer and Full Documentary links shared below)

 Summary: